pajicadvance/affogato-tweaks/src/main/resources/assets/affogatotweaks/lavender/entries/affogato_guide/enchanting/upgrading_enchanted_books.md

 - Enchanted books containing one enchantment can be upgraded with the {blue}Enchantment Upgrade Smithing Template{} in the smithing table.
 - The template can be found in The End.
-- Upgrading requires 64 lapis lazuli.
+- Upgrading requires a number of diamonds based on the current enchantment level.
-- Templates can be duplicated with lapis blocks.

 ;;;;;

+- Templates can be duplicated with lapis blocks and a diamond.
 <recipe;affogatotweaks:enchantment_upgrade>